 A few days later I was on my way to the job interview.
 Upon arriving at the address, the first thing I thought was “That’s strange, this is a residential area”.
 I took the risk, rang the bell and lo and behold it was her happily inviting me to come inside.
 I know what you’re thinking…

-After a long conversation regarding my work environment, since she was running her business from home, I went on and decided to accept the job offer.
+After a long conversation about the work environment, since she was running her business from home, I went on and decided to just accept her job offer.

 A job from… not from heaven